oracle/truffleruby/doc/user/compatibility.md

 * `io/console` (partially implemented, could be implemented in the future)
 * `io/wait` (partially implemented, could be implemented in the future)
 * `pty` (could be implemented in the future)
-* `win32`
+* `win32` (only relevant on Windows)
-* `win32ole`
+* `win32ole` (only relevant on Windows)

-The included implementation of the interface of the `ffi` gem is provided, like JRuby and Rubinius.
+TruffleRuby provides its own backend implementation for the `ffi` gem, similar to JRuby.
+This should be completely transparent and behave the same as on MRI.
 The implementation should be fairly complete and passes all the specs of the `ffi` gem except for some rarely-used corner cases.

 #### Safe levels